Ask an Expert

 Ask An Expert is written to help you figure out this sometimes confusing world and can be aAsk An Expert valuable tool – providing answers to questions like: “I have an old coin collection and I’m just curious as to its fair value?” or “What is a ballpark price for this coin or that banknote?” or “Can you explain my options for buying or selling?” or “I’m thinking about gold and silver for my IRA – which choices make good sense and which should be avoided?”

 Ask An Expert About Rare Coins or Precious Metals is also handy if you are looking for industry terminology: What is a matte proof, or high relief?
 Are mint marks important and where are they located?
 Is my coin rare or common and why?
 What’s the difference between a token and a legal tender coin?
-How is condition and value related?
+How are condition and value related?
 What do all these grading definitions mean?

 Ask an Expert will offer an opinion on most anything related to US rare coins, precious metals or paper money.
 Explain why independent certification is sometimes in your best interest and point out the difference between major certification services.

-If you are considering the auction process I will even include a few money saving tips which will put a smile on your face.
+If you are considering the auction process I will include a few money saving tips which will put a smile on your face.

 And best of all the price of admission is free.